Last update: July 2021

 We always aim to ensure that Personal Information is only used by those third parties for lawful purposes in accordance with this Privacy Notice.

 How we protect your information

-We use technical and corporate organisational safeguards to ensure that your personal information is secure.
-We limit access to information on a need-to-know basis and take appropriate measures to ensure that our people are aware that such information is only used in accordance with this Privacy Notice.
+We use appropriate technical and organisational safeguards to ensure that your Personal Information is secure.
+We limit access to information on a need-to-know basis and take appropriate measures to ensure that any personnel that have access to your Personal Information are aware that such information is only to be used in accordance with this Privacy Notice.